Pjotr5/ShearerTriangleFreeInd/README.md

-A Lean 4 formalisation of two bounds for triangle-free graphs: the classical lower bound on the independence number due to Shearer [Shearer1983], and the recent lower bound on the total number of independent sets from [BvdHK2025].
+A Lean 4 formalisation of two bounds for triangle-free graphs: the classical lower bound on the independence number due to Shearer [Shearer1983], and our recent lower bound on the total number of independent sets from [BvdHK2025].

 ## Main Statements

+Both following statements can be found in the file `ShearerTriangleFreeInd/Main.lean`.

 - **Independence number.**
   If $G$ is a triangle-free graph on $n$ vertices with average degree $d$, then